 Things to do in Ireland During Winter

-If you are dead set on traveling to the Emerald Isle in the winter months be prepared for some cold and bad weather.
-November through March typically have much colder temperatures and not many tourists are looking to travel around this time.
+If you are dead set on traveling to Ireland in the winter months be prepared for some cold and bad weather.
+November through March typically has much colder temperatures and not many tourists are looking to travel around this time.

 While you may be able to get yourself a great deal you will also have to consider that many tourist attractions are only open through specific months of the year.
 However, if this poses no barrier to you then the winter months may work well.